ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-08-10-PersonalBlogWithJekyll.md

 - **block math** should be added with `$$ math $$` *with* a blank line both before and after `$$`
 - **inline math (normal)** should be added with `$$ math $$` *without* any blank lines before or after `$$`
 - **inline math (in lists)** should be added with `\$$ math $$`

+> The above solutions have only been tested with [jekyll-theme-chirpy](https://github.com/cotes2020/jekyll-theme-chirpy).
+{: .prompt-warning }

 ## Reference Demo For Jekyll-Scholar